Utah is unarguably one of the greatest outdoor states in the US boasting a four-season climate.

 In any case, I thought this information was worth mentioning since there are many people who wonder.

 Utah has three main types of volcanoes: the cinder cone (ie: Diamond Cinder Cone in Washington County), the shield volcano (ie: Cedar Hill in Box Elder County), and the stratovolcano (ie: Mount Belknap in Piute County).

 In recent years, a supervolcano was found in the southwestern region of Utah.
 The Wah Wah Springs supervolcano is estimated to be 30 times larger than Yellowstone, and it is believed to have erupted ages ago according to geologic history.

 Thankfully, you can rest easy knowing that this is not one of the major natural disasters you have to be concerned about.
 There are no signs of any of these volcanoes erupting again in the near future (or in our lifetime).

 Utah is a beautiful state with lots of natural resources, and unfortunately natural hazards too.
 We encourage you to take advantage of the following resources to assist you in your disaster preparedness efforts.

 - Growing with like-minded individuals in your community is effective in helping you become prepared for disasters and emergencies.
-The Community Emergency Response Team is a great place to get free training from local law enforcement professionals.
+The Community Emergency Response Team is a great place to get free training from local law enforcement professionals, including the fire and police department.
 Find your CERT group here.

 I hope you enjoyed learning about Utah’s most common disasters.